estadaoDados/blog/wp-content/plugins/wp-to-twitter/readme.txt

 * Support for Google Analytics
 * Limiting Tweeting from specific categories

-Any status update you write which is longer than 140 characters will be truncated by the plugin.
+Any status update longer than 140 characters will be truncated by the plugin.

 Upgrade to [WP Tweets Pro](http://www.joedolson.com/articles/wp-tweets-pro/) for extra features, including: